tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 * [Nanochan/a/](http://nanochanqzaytwlydykbg5nxkgyjxk3zsrctxuoxdmbx5jbh2ydyprid.onion/a/)
 * Various Matrix rooms
 * Some Telegram chats

+### How do I change language in Telegram to Japanese?

+Visit the official [Japanese translation](https://translations.telegram.org/ja) page.

 ### Are there any language learning YouTubers that you like?
 What YouTubers do you like in general?